Emsu/prophet/docs/tutorial.rst

 You can get the full source code of the tutorial `here <https://github.com/Emsu/prophet/tree/master/examples/tutorial>`_

-The tutorial is based off of :class:`Prophet`
+The tutorial is based off of the last homework in QSTK.
+There are some differences that will be explained.
+This tutorial is currently unfinished so please read the source code linked above.
+Hopefully I'll get it done tomorrow.

 Data Generation
 ---------------